 Buzz Aldrin on the surface of the Moon during the Apollo 11 mission of 1969.
-Neil Armstrong preceded him on lunar surface only moments before.
+Neil Armstrong preceded him on the lunar surface only moments before.
 Getty Images

 Buzz Aldrin on the surface of the Moon during the Apollo 11 mission of 1969.
-Neil Armstrong preceded him on lunar surface only moments before.
+Neil Armstrong preceded him on the lunar surface only moments before.
 Getty Images

 Buzz Aldrin on the surface of the Moon during the Apollo 11 mission of 1969.
-Neil Armstrong preceded him on lunar surface only moments before.
+Neil Armstrong preceded him on the lunar surface only moments before.
 Getty Images

 Buzz Aldrin on the surface of the Moon during the Apollo 11 mission of 1969.
-Neil Armstrong preceded him on lunar surface only moments before.
+Neil Armstrong preceded him on the lunar surface only moments before.
 Getty Images

 From Apollo 11 to Artemis: Why Nasa's legacy is under threat